Community Connections to Nature focus of TD Park People Grant Recipients

 Some of the projects funded with a 2021 TD Park People Grant include:

 - Based out of Vancouver, Accessible Nature Wellness Programs Inclusive of People with Disabilities identified that people with significant levels of physical disability experience reduced access to community programs including those taking place in parks and green spaces in the Metro Vancouver area.
-With support from TD Park People Grants, they are hosting several two-hour virtual sessions for people with disabilities to experience forest bathing and nature-based mindfulness right from home.
+With support from TD Park People Grants, they are hosting several virtual forest bathing sessions that are inclusive of people with disabilities.
+These 2.5 hr nature-based mindfulness programs are designed to promote wellbeing and inspire community engagement in public green spaces.

 - Chinese Benevolent Association of Edmonton is hosting an event inviting five cultural groups (Chinese/East Asian, Indigenous, African, South Asian and Middle Eastern) to reflect on and share the role of parks and green spaces in their cultural communities.
 Other events include a virtual ravine heritage tour and workshop on park stewardship with a focus on Edmonton’s Chinese Garden which houses Chinese architecture, sculptures and horticulture.